LukeGarnham/Stumps-and-Studs-MS4/README.md

  - Payment card details:  I test these separately in section 3 below.
  1b)  No.  The custom JavaScript which controls access to the tabs and next buttons is effectively frontend validation which prevents users from accessing the submit form (Complete Order) button.
 Stripe also has frontend features which disable the Complete Order button.
 Even if these are bypassed, there is backend validation which checks if the form data submitted is valid.

  2a)  On the Personal Details tab, the full name is not populated.
 The Email Address will be pre-populated if the user has an account and is logged in.
 The Phone Number field will only be pre-populated if the user has saved a default one.
 All 3 fields are required so the Delivery Address tab and Next button are disabled.
 They remain disabled until a value is entered into all 3 fields.
 Once the last of the 3 fields has a value, they are enabled.
 When a value is removed from any one of the 3 fields, they are disabled again.
 The Summary & Pay is disabled throughout.
 On the Delivery Address tab, the Street Address 1, Town/City and Country fields are all required.
 These will already be pre-populated if the user is logged in and has previously saved their default delivery details.
 Otherwise they will be blank.
 In the instance of a user who is either not logged in or is logged in but hasn't saved their default details, the required fields will be blank.
 The Summary & Pay tab and Next button are disabled but the Personal Details tab and Previous button are enabled.
 When all 3 required fields have a value, the Summary & Pay tab and Next button are enabled.
 When a value is removed (including resetting the Country field), they are disabled again.
-When
+If a user has saved their default delivery details, the required fields on the Delivery Details tab are already populated - the Next button and Summary & Pay tabs are both enabled.
  2b)  The form is pre-populated with the users default phone number and default delivery details.
  2c)  When the checkout form is submitted, if the Save delivery checkbox is ticked, the default details are updated.
 The new details can be seen in the Account page.
  2d)  When submitting the form with the Save delivery checkbox unticked, the default delivery information should not be saved/updated.
 However, I uncovered a bug here during testing whereby the expected results was not achieved and instead, the default details were saved/updated regardless of whether the Save delivery checkbox was ticked or unticked.
 I have addressed this bug in the [Bugs Encountered During Testing](#save-default-information) section below and have now managed to get this working as expected.